Simula-COMPLEX/EUROQHPC-1-Simula/README.md

 Implements the quantum circuit execution backend.
 The module is responsible for loading and executing OpenQASM (`.qasm`) circuits and retrieving the selected output representation (probability distributions, state vectors, or expectation values).

-The current implementation targets a simulation backend.
-Future versions will extend this module to support direct execution on the **VLQ** quantum computer.
+The current implementation conatines a QiskitAer simulation backend and supports direct execution on the **VLQ** quantum computer.

 ### `circuit_preparation.py`